-This homemade chocolate cake mix recipe is better than Betty Crocker and Pillsbury, plus it’s made from scratch!
-It’s SO moist & fluffy, you’ll never go back to unhealthy boxed cake mixes again!
-The process is simple and the outcome is DELICIOUS!
-Make a cake or cupcakes and top them with my homemade chocolate whipped cream!
+This homemade chocolate cake mix recipe is better than Betty Crocker and Pillsbury, and it’s so easy!
+Moist, fluffy, and rich chocolatey flavor, you’ll never go back to boxed chocolate cake mix again!

 One of my proudest couponing moments (before we switched to real food, and obviously before I quit couponing) was buying boxed cake mix for 25¢ each.
 I stacked e-coupons with paper coupons on top of a great sale and filled two cabinets with all sorts of flavors.

-Then I remember the day when I cleaned out the kitchen of hydrogenated oils (both partial and fully) and every single one of those boxes of cake mix had to go!
+Then I remember the day when I cleaned out the kitchen of hydrogenated oils (both partially and fully) and every single one of those boxes of cake mix had to go!

-Believe me, this homemade cake mix will be THE BEST chocolate cake you’ll ever have – and you can say good-bye to those boxed mixes forever!
+Believe me, this homemade chocolate cake mix will be THE BEST chocolate cake you’ll ever have – and you can say goodbye to those boxed mixes forever!

 - Everyone will love it!
-I used this homemade chocolate cake mix recipe to make cupcakes for both of my kids’ classes.
+I used this cake mix chocolate cake recipe to make cupcakes for both of my kids’ classes.
 They both reported that it was everyone’s favorite cupcake ever!

 - Frugal.
-Making your own chocolate cake mix saves you money because you can stretch the ingredients to make way more than one batch!
+Making your own chocolate cake mix saves you money because you can use the ingredients to make way more than one batch!

 Flour

-- Most people have all-purpose flour in their pantry, so that’s what I used for this recipe.
-You can substitute up to 50% of the flour with whole-grain flour, but note that it will likely cause the finished cake to be a bit denser and dryer
+- Most people have all-purpose flour in their pantry, so that’s what I used for this chocolate cake mix recipe.
+You can substitute up to 50% of the flour with whole grain flour but note that it will likely cause the finished cake to be a bit denser and drier.

 Sugar

-- It took us some time but we finally quit processed white sugar.
-We currently use Turbinado sugar for all of our baking needs, including healthier sugar cookies and this homemade chocolate cake mix recipe.
+- It took us some time, but we finally quit processed white sugar.
+We currently use Turbinado sugar for all our baking needs, including Healthier Sugar Cookies and this homemade chocolate cake mix recipe.

 Cocoa